 This directive sets forth requirements for materials and articles made of regenerated cellulose film intended to come into contact with food.

-In particular, it requires that only authorised substances should be allowed for usage in making regenerated cellulose films.
-Additionally, printed surfaces of regenerated cellulose film should not come into contact with foodstuffs.
+In particular, it requires that only authorised substances be allowed for use in manufacturing regenerated cellulose films.
+Additionally, the printed surfaces of regenerated cellulose film should not come into contact with foodstuffs.

 Product scope